Inshirah048/Inshirah048/README.md

 📈 Interactive dashboards and reporting
 🐍 Python-based applications and automation

-I believe in learning by building — experimenting with technologies, solving problems, and continuously improving my technical skills.
+I believe in learning by building and experimenting with technologies, solving problems, and continuously improving my technical skills.

 <br>